EdiVal-Agent: An Object-Centric Framework for Automated, Fine-Grained Evaluation of Multi-Turn Editing: Introduction

-Instantiating the agentic pipeline, we curate a new multi-turn image editing benchmark, \textbf{EdiVal-Bench}, featuring 9 instruction types and 11 existing editing models—spanning autoregressive (AR), flow-matching, and diffusion paradigms, across both closed- and open-source systems—conduct fine-grained analyses, and draw actionable insights.
-Empirically, as demonstrated in Fig. \ref{fig:fig1_example} and Tab. \ref{tab:overall}, \emph{GPT-Image-1} excels at instruction following yet ranks near the bottom in content consistency, whereas \emph{Nano Banana} performs strongly on both axes.
-Besides, recently released open-sourced models like \emph{Qwen-Image-Edit} significantly degrade in visual quality when editing turns increase, and fails to maintain consistency with the base image, while \emph{FLUX.1-Kontext-dev} lags in instruction following.
-We further study editing behavior differences between AR and non-AR models in the multi-turn setting, and contrast multi-turn editing with complex single-shot prompts \cite{yang2025complexedit}, highlighting complementary strengths and failure modes.
+Instantiating the agentic pipeline, we curate a new multi-turn image editing benchmark, \textbf{EdiVal-Bench}, featuring 9 instruction types and 16 existing editing models—spanning in-context, flow-matching, and diffusion paradigms, across both closed- and open-source systems—conduct fine-grained analyses, and draw actionable insights.
+Empirically, as demonstrated in Fig. \ref{fig:fig1_example} and Tab. \ref{tab:overall}, \emph{GPT-Image-1} excels at instruction following yet ranks near the bottom in content consistency, whereas \emph{Seedream 4.0} and \emph{Nano Banana} performs strongly on both axes.
+Besides, open-sourced models like \emph{Qwen-Image-Edit} significantly degrade in instruction following and visual quality when editing turns increase, while \emph{FLUX.1-Kontext-max} and \emph{FLUX.1-Kontext-dev} lags in instruction following.
+We further contrasts multi-turn editing with single-shot complex prompts \cite{yang2025complexedit}, highlighting complementary strengths and failure modes.
 We hope that our agent pipeline, benchmark, and analyses accelerate the transition of multi-turn editing toward practical applications.